peteroupc/CBOR/docs/PeterO.DataUtilities.md

 <b>Return Value:</b>

 The Unicode code point at the given position.
 Returns -1 if  <i>index</i>
  is 0 or less, or is greater than the string's length.
-Returns the replacement character (U+FFFD) if the code point at that position is an unpaired surrogate code point.
+Returns the replacement character (U + FFFD) if the code point at that position is an unpaired surrogate code point.
 If the return value is 65536 (0x10000) or greater, the code point takes up two UTF-16 code units.

 <b>Exceptions:</b>